dominikrys/schism/README.md

 The aim of this project was to learn about compilers and TypeScript.

 For automated pre-commit/pre-push checks, a [Lefthook](https://github.com/evilmartians/lefthook) script is included.
+Run `lefthook install` to initialize it.

 ## Build and Run Instructions